 ❯ Focus on co-creating the future

 Your client is the expert on their life.
-As a therapist turned life coach, you'll learn techniques from goal setting and human development theory to help them achieve their goals.
+As a therapist turned life coach, you'll learn to use a future-oriented focus and positive psychology techniques to help your clients achieve their goals.

-❯ Decide whether a client needs therapy or coaching
+❯ Decide if a client needs therapy or coaching, and go from there.

 ❯ No matter what's in your past, there’s tremendous power in your story to affect others

 ❯ Your unique perspective is the reason clients want to work with you